granpino/raspi-openweather/README.md

  The script requires the Longitude and Latitude coordinates for your location.
 It also requires a FREE  API key from openweathermap for operation.
 The inside temperature is obtained with a DHT22 sensor connected to the Pi.
 The screen required is a 3.5” HDMI.
-The touch feature of the screen is not required but is helpful to shutdown the App.
+The touch feature of the screen is not required but is helpful to shutdown the App by clicking on the upper right corner.

 the complete project is located at https://www.hackster.io/Granpino/raspberry-pi-open-weather-display-6f12a7